Skip to main content

 I graduated in 2013 from the School of Architecture at London Metropolitan University.
 Previously, I had studied Ancient History and Archaeology with History of Art and Architecture at Trinity College Dublin and subsequently began my architectural studies at the University of Limerick in 2007.

-An architect and researcher, I have experience in practice in both the UK and Ireland, spending a number of years at award-winning London studio Lynch Architects where I became an associate in 2015.
+An architect and researcher, I have experience in practice in both the UK and Ireland.
 In 2016 I was awarded the RIBA Boyd Auger Scholarship for an ongoing research project entitled 'Portico and Patio: Response to Climate and Tradition in Cuban Modernist Architecture', which resulted in a small publication and an exhibition of drawings and models at the Crypt Gallery in September 2018.

 I am an editor of REGISTER, the research group that connects the students at Kingston School of Art with the professional and public spheres of architectural practice in London, Europe, and further afield through public lectures, podcasts and a new series of publications.